Hungry generation: Impact

-The works of these participants appeared in Citylights Journal 1, 2 and 3 published between 1964 and 1966, edited by Lawrence Ferlinghetti, and in special issues of American magazines including Kulchur edited by Lita Hornick, Klactoveedsedsteen edited by Carl Weissner, El Corno Emplunado edited by Margaret Randall, Evergreen Review edited by Barney Rosset, Salted Feathersedited by Dick Bakken, Intrepid edited by Alan De Loach, and San Francisco Earthquake, during the 1960s.
+The works of these participants appeared in Citylights Journal 1, 2 and 3 published between 1964 and 1966, edited by Lawrence Ferlinghetti, and in special issues of American magazines including Kulchur edited by Lita Hornick, Klactoveedsedsteen edited by Carl Weissner, El Corno Emplunado edited by Margaret Randall, Evergreen Review edited by Barney Rosset, Salted Feathers edited by Dick Bakken, Intrepid edited by Alan De Loach, and The San Francisco Earthquake edited by Jacob Herman, during the 1960s.
 The Hungry Generation, also known as Hungryalism, challenged the mainstream literary genres.
 The group wrote poetry and prose in completely different forms and experimented with the contents.
 The movement changed the literary atmosphere of Bengal altogether.
-It had influences in Hindi, Marathi, Assamese and Urdu literatures.
+It had influences in Hindi, Marathi, Assamese and Urdu literature.

 Hungryalists and Krittibas

 There is a misconception that the Hungryalists and the Krittibas group were the same and that the Krittibas magazine was a Hungryalist platform.
 This is incorrect as the Krittibas was a group from the fifties.
 The Hungryalist movement was a sixties decade phenomenon.
 Krittibas magazine in its editorial had openly declared that they have no relations with the movement and that they do not approve of the philosophy of the movement.